naturalatlas/tilestrata-balancer/README.md

 1. TileStrata should start up and send periodic POSTs to `/nodes` until it receives a `201 Created`.
 The request body should contain a unique `id`, `node_weight` and a `layers` array with various parameters about each (`minZoom`, `maxZoom`, `metatile`).
 The successful response body (JSON) will contain a `"token"` property that is later sent as the `X-TileStrataBalancer-Token` header on health checks.
 2. TileStrata Balancer will send periodic requests to `/health` on the TileStrata node to ensure it's healthy.
 If unhealthy, the node is dropped from the pool.
 TileStrata should detect the lack of incoming health checks from the balancer (indicated by `X-TileStrataBalancer-Token`) and attempt to re-register (1).
+	- If TileStrata is shutting down, it should call `DELETE /nodes/:id` on the balancer.

 ## License